Verbalized Algorithms: Classical Algorithms are All You Need (Mostly): Verbalized Algorithms

 \section{Verbalized Algorithms}

-While whether LLMs can reason or not is up for both philosophical and scientific debates, it is more widely accepted that they can solve some much simpler tasks with high fidelity, such as text-based classification and question-answering.
-Assuming those capabilities, we propose \emph{verbalized algorithms} (VAs), an LLM-based reasoning strategy that limits the scope of the LLM's usage to simple tasks.
+While whether LLMs can reason or not is up for both philosophical and technical debates \citep{shojaeeillusion,hazra2024can}, it is more widely accepted that they can solve some much simpler tasks such as multi-choice question answering with high fidelity.
+From this observation, we propose \emph{verbalized algorithms} (VAs), a reasoning strategy that limits the scope of LLMs to simple tasks.

+To exhibit a trait typically useful for user interaction (e.g. instruction following), LLMs go through a series of parameter-efficient fine-tuning (PEFT) steps after pretraining on a large corpus.
+For example, in Direct Preference Optimization \citep[DPO]{rafailov2023direct}, the input is a pair of model outputs in which human users have indicated their preference over another and the model is fine-tuned to follow that preference.
+For a prompt $x$ and an answer pair $y_1$ and $y_2$, denote by $y_1 \succ y_2 | x$ that $y_1$ is preferred over $y_2$.
+DPO learns a Bradley-Terry reward model \citep[BT-model]{bradley1952rank} for this preference, i.e., $p(y_1 \succ y_2 | x)$.
+The Plackett-Luce reward model \citep[PL-model]{plackett1975analysis,luce1959individual} extends BT to a multinomial case that represents a ranking over choices.
+Our insight in VAs is that general BT (and PL) reward models baked into the LLM are sufficient to perform simple tasks.
+Assuming those capabilities and thus relying entirely on the accuracy of the reward models:

 \str{\texttt{\upshape str}}